isomerpages/jointpoly-ace/_programmes/The Frontier Series/Upcoming Frontier Series Events.md

 T&amp;L practices, expand T&amp;L capabilities and empower educators to be future-ready by exploring new educational trends and innovative ways of teaching and learning.</p>
-<p>Check out the free training sessions below.
-Interested Polytechnic and
+<p>Check out the free professional development courses/sessions below.
+Interested
-ITE staff may register directly using the registration links below during registration period.</p>
+Polytechnic and ITE staff may register directly using the registration links below.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Transforming_Teaching_and_Training_with_Gen_AI__2_.jpg">